The FCC has voted unanimously to designate 988 as a nationwide suicide hotline.

 • "To ensure that calls to 988 go through, requires all covered providers to implement 10-digit dialing in areas that both use 7-digit dialing and use 988 as the first 3 numbers in 7-digit phone numbers."

-FCC chairman Ajit Pai said establishing 988 will make it easier for millions more Americans in crisis to access the help they need.
+FCC chair Ajit Pai said establishing 988 will make it easier for millions more Americans in crisis to access the help they need.
 "We know more lives will be saved."
 Pai said he hoped that putting 988 on par with 911 the FCC was sending a powerful signal that it was not a sign of weakness to seek help.

 Some carriers had wanted a rolling deadline and longer implementation period that July 2022, but Pai said it was a matter of life and death and the July 22 date would remain.